nextmv-io/tour/working-with-collections/slices.md

 It gets a little hairier when assigning a pointer type like a slice or a map to a variable.
 The pointer value is copied, but not the data it refers to.
-While Hop doesn't keep you from storing pointers, it's usually not what you want.
-Instead, Hop provides immutable containers so you can update rich data structures in a safe and efficient manner in your model.
+While the store doesn't keep you from storing pointers, it's usually not what you want.
+Instead, it provides immutable containers so you can update rich data structures in a safe and efficient manner in your model.

 The simplest of these container types is an immutable slice.
 We can store a